diku-dk/img-util-fs/README.md

     $ make img_util.dll

-If you are not on macOS, you probably need to adjust the Makefile or build the DLL without using make, as described below.
+If you are not on macOS, you probably need to adjust the `Makefile` or build the DLL without using `make`, as described below.

 ## Examples